HTTPArchive/almanac.httparchive.org/src/content/en/2020/third-parties.md

 This chart shows the probability density function of total page CPU time by the third-party categories present on each page.
 The median page is at 50 on the percentile axis.
 The data shows that all third-party categories follow a similar pattern, with the median page between 400 - 1,000 ms CPU time.
 The outlier here is advertising (in black): if a page has advertising tags it is much more likely to have high CPU usage during page load.
 The median page with advertising tags has a CPU load time of 1,500 ms, compared to 500 ms for pages without advertising.
 The high CPU load time at the lower percentiles indicates that even the fastest sites are impacted significantly by the presence of third-parties categorized as advertising.

-## Timing-Allow-Origin prevalence
+## `timing-allow-origin` prevalence

 The [Resource Timing API](https://developer.mozilla.org/en-US/docs/Web/API/Resource_Timing_API/Using_the_Resource_Timing_API) allows website owners to measure the performance of individual resources via JavaScript.
 This data is, by default, extremely limited for cross-origin resources like third-party content.
 There are legitimate reasons for not providing this timing information such as responses that vary by authentication state: e.g. a website owner may be able to determine if a visitor is logged into a Facebook by measuring the response size of a widget request.
 For most third-party content, though, setting the `timing-allow-origin` header is an act of transparency to allow the hosting website to track performance and size of their third-party content.

 {{ figure_markup(
   image="requests-with-tao.png",
   chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSNXusoFJKi8Z1i_yuG_5umUCJOZwBMaZaECq4T8lU5zIQuLR7UHfZOJmXsXzPWQTJFnFa3dcOEPJgy/pubchart?oid=1886505312&format=interactive",
-  caption="Requests with Timing-Allow-Origin header.", description="Less than 35% of third-party responses are served with a timing-allow-origin header", width=600, height=371,
+  alt="Requests with Timing-Allow-Origin header.", caption="Requests with `timing-allow-origin` header.", description="Less than 35% of third-party responses are served with a timing-allow-origin header", width=600, height=371,